sergiojgm/guides/protocol/rails/README.md

 * Master branch should only contain code thats production ready.
 * Your code must be environment aware ex: Rails has configurations for development and production.
-Which makes sure that when your running the project locally your not pointing to production databases, api's, etc.
+Which makes sure that when your running the project locally you're not pointing to production databases, API's, etc.
 * Deployments will only pull from master and you only tag the master branch after determining that the deployment was successful and production is not